red-lipped-batfish-39/tracker/README.md

 - [ ] Display *future* data in a different color than past/current data.
 Any period dates entered that are past today's date should be highlighted in a different color.
 - [ ] **large** Create a detailed display for a single day.
 Create a way for the user to get to that day display from the month calendar.
 Allow the user to input notes / read notes from the day display.
 Display a star in the monthly calendar if a note exists on that day.
 - [ ] **large ish** Add descriptive analytics, hopefully on a separate page.
 This could be days since last period, average length of cycles, etc. Feel free to add graphs! *Bonus* Allow user to opt out of these analytics.
+- [ ] **large** Create a testing suite.
+The sky is the limit, but we would love to see tests that look at the controllers and the fetch requests, particularly to help with error handling.
+What happens if you send an error object back to the client?
+What happens if you send an empty {} to the server?
+What happens if you send an expired JWT? etc. We downloaded jest and started to work on describes, but we didn't get far enough to put anything into our main branch.

 3. Overhauls
 -  [ ] **Issue**: This app has too much information stored in one component.
 Passing down state is a huge problem and is difficult to debug.
 This app needs to be redone as a Redux App.
+- [ ] **Issue**: This app has too much information stored in one component.
+(Oh that's the same issue!)
+Different idea - use react hooks to refactor current functionality.
+- [ ] **Issue**: We rely on toggling between certain buttons and components based on properties in state.
+This can be difficult to debug.
+Look at storedStart as an example -- this is used to change the month component buttonDisplay and the day component onClick action, or look at *showMain* which changes only after the component first mounts and the date can be accessed. *task* is also used to toggle between login, signup, and logout.
+This may be able to be refactored with React Router.